-Lewd, indecent, or obscene conduct or expression, or other moral decency offenses will not be tolerated.
-This includes, but is not limited to indecent exposure, Peeping Toms, indecent telephone language, and crimes against nature.
+Moral decency offenses will not be tolerated.
+This includes, but is not limited to indecent exposure, Peeping Toms, and crimes against nature.
 Violators will be subject to a fine and/or disciplinary action.

 Respect for Self and Others

 Students in the living communities are expected to behave consistently with the educational objectives and priorities of Housing and Residence Life and the University.
 Respect for the rights of others and their needs for study and rest must receive priority.
 Staff is responsible for helping to create an atmosphere conducive to study, rest, enjoyment, and learning how to live responsibly with other individuals.
 Students are expected to respond appropriately to requests from staff members or from other residents concerning behavior, which disrupts this atmosphere.